 This is the result of a couple of decades of steadily dealing with fears and learning to trust God.
 The results are so worth the struggle; I wish I had started earlier and worked harder.
 I urge you all to make it a priority to deal with your past and develop a closer walk with the Lord.

 I am convinced I would have had peace even if I were told it was a thousand dollar repair job.
-I am very glad it was not, but what a blessing to know I would have been okay.
+I’m glad it was not, but what a blessing to know I would have been okay.

 Along these lines, Lori and I have recently been enjoying Wintley Phipps rendition of It is well with my soul.
 If you do not know the story behind this song, please read this short account.
 It is my prayer we would all gain the kind of peace Horatio G. Spafford knew.
 (The singing starts at 1:45 if you want to skip forward.)